 Wear a hat, clothing and sunscreen to protect your skin against the ageing and cancer-causing effects of the sun, and sunglasses to help prevent eye damage and diseases such as cataracts.
 Two in three Australians will get skin cancer, and melanomas kill more than 1000 people each year.

-The health risks are numerous and well publicised.
-If you’re ready to quit, see your doctor about your options, including subsidised nicotine patches.
+The health risks associated with smoking are numerous and well-publicised.
+If you're ready to quit, see your doctor about your options, including subsidised nicotine patches.